Maybe Accepting Guests

 2. Groove (noun, reflexive verb, intransitive and transitive verb) (see also grooving, groover)

-3. The Happiness Curve: I'm working on a theory about the meaning of life being the optimisation of the integral of the happiness curve (ie happiness versus time, or h(t), where h is an aribitrarily defined "happiness level"), over the length of one's life (ie, the total area under the h(t) curve represents the total happiness in one's life, and it should be maximized), but the problem is, you don't know when you're going to die.
+3. The Happiness Curve: I'm working on a theory about the meaning of life being the optimisation of the integral of the happiness curve (ie happiness versus time, or h(t), where h is an arbitrarily defined "happiness level"), over the length of one's life (ie, the total area under the h(t) curve represents the total happiness in one's life, and it should be maximized), but the problem is, you don't know when you're going to die.
 To get around this, you'd have to simultaneously optimise the rate of happiness increase (dh/dt) and the current value of h(t) at any given point in time, in addition to the original integral.
-So basically you end up with one helluva numerical methods problem, and I haven't taken math since second year University.
+So basically you end up with one helluva numerical methods problem (or perhaps the principles of PID control could be applied here?), and I haven't taken math since second-year University.
 Maybe I should take up a religion after all...

 "Success is a peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best that you are capable of becoming." - John Wooden